Kamyanets-Podilskyy Zinkivtsi Jewish Cemetery

 Site address

-To reach the cemetery, proceed to the northern end of Chkalova Street.
+To reach the cemetery, proceed to the northern end of former Chkalova Street.
 Turn left and proceed for about 450 metres.
 The cemetery is located on the right of the road.

 GPS coordinates